probot/probot/docs/configuration.md

 _**Heads up!** This yaml-based configuration syntax is not great.
 Ideally it will be replaced by a [proper grammar](https://github.com/bkeepers/PRobot/issues/35)._

-PRobot reads the configuration from `.probot.yml` in your repository.
+Behaviors are configured in a file called `.probot.yml` in your repository.

 ```yml
 behaviors: